remotion-dev/remotion/packages/docs/docs/lambda/auto-delete-renderfiles.md

 Automatically delete older render files created by Remotion.

 <ExperimentalBadge>
-<p>This feature is still new and there is a risk that you cannot recover your files.
+<p>This feature is still new, and there is a risk that you may not be able to recover your files.
+Existing render files will not be deleted by this action.
 Please report any issues you encounter.</p>
 </ExperimentalBadge>

 Do the following to set the automatic delete of older render files.